SciML/OrdinaryDiffEq.jl/README.md

 plot!(sol.t, t->0.5*exp(1.01t),lw=3,ls=:dash,label="True Solution!")
 ```

-That uses the inplace syntax `f(t,u)`, while the out-of-place syntax is shown in the Lorenz example:
+That example uses the out-of-place syntax `f(t,u)`, while the inplace syntax (more efficient for systems of equations) is shown in the Lorenz example:

 ```julia
 using OrdinaryDiffEq